intel/neural-compressor/latest/_sources/docs/3x/TensorFlow.md.txt

 **quantize_model**

 The design philosophy of the `quantize_model` interface is easy-of-use.
-With minimal parameters requirement, including `model`, `quant_config`, `calib_dataloader` and `calib_iteration`, it offers a straightforward choice of quantizing TF model in one-shot.
+With minimal parameters requirement, including `model`, `quant_config`, `calib_dataloader`, `calib_iteration`, it offers a straightforward choice of quantizing TF model in one-shot.

 ```python
 def quantize_model(